HadHanns/HadHanns/README.md

 🚀 **My current Projects**
 - **[Tracklet]:** A notetaking app that is simple and has a chart view
-- **[3D-Portofolio]:** This portfolio features 3D works that combine detail, realism and technical expertise in models, animation and digital visualization.
+- **[3D-Portofolio]:** This portfolio features 3D works that combine detail, technical expertise in models, animation and digital visualization.

 > ⓘ **Note**